UniversalDependencies/docs/_el/dep/cc.md

 ---

 For more on coordination, see the [conj]() relation.
-A `cc` is the relation between the first conjunct and
+A `cc` is the relation between the second conjunct and
 <!--
 TODO
 a [coordinating conjunction](../pos/CCONJ)